Live Performances Index

 Set: unknown.

-Set: Love Song, Second Time Around, I Just Can't Be Happy Today, Plan 9 Channel 7, Noise Noise Noise, Melody Lee, Looking At You, Born To Kill, Smash It Up, Help, Stab Your Back, Neat Neat Neat, New Rose, Pretty Vacant, Ballroom Blitz, Love Song, I Feel Alright.
+Set: Love Song, Second Time Around, I Just Can't Be Happy Today, Plan 9 Channel 7, Noise Noise Noise, Melody Lee, Hey Joe excerpt, Looking At You, Born To Kill, Smash It Up, Help, Stab Your Back, Neat Neat Neat, New Rose. encore - Pretty Vacant, Ballroom Blitz, Walking On The Moon excerpt.

-Set: Love Song, Second Time Around, I Just Can't Be Happy Today, Plan 9 Channel 7, Noise Noise Noise, Melody Lee, Looking At You, Born To Kill, Smash It Up, Help, Stab Your Back, Neat Neat Neat, New Rose, Pretty Vacant, Ballroom Blitz, I Feel Alright, Love Song.
+Set: Love Song, Second Time Around, I Just Can't Be Happy Today, Plan 9 Channel 7, Noise Noise Noise, Melody Lee, Looking At You, Born To Kill, Smash It Up, Help, Stab Your Back, Neat Neat Neat, New Rose. encore 1 - Pretty Vacant, Ballroom Blitz, Love Song. encore 2 - I Feel Alright.

 Set: unknown.